-The da Vinci™ Hysterectomy is performed using the da Vinci Surgical System, which enables Dr. Ashford to perform the surgery with enhanced precision and control – using only a few small incisions. da Vinci Hysterectomy is one of the most effective and least invasive treatment options for a range of uterine conditions.
+The da Vinci™ Hysterectomy is performed using the da Vinci Surgical System, which enables our physicians to perform the surgery with enhanced precision and control – using only a few small incisions. da Vinci Hysterectomy is one of the most effective and least invasive treatment options for a range of uterine conditions.

-When appropriate, Dr. Ashford will suggest tradition forms of surgery.
+When appropriate, our doctors will suggest tradition forms of surgery.
 However, for most patients, da Vinci Hysterectomy can offer numerous potential benefits over traditional approaches to vaginal, laparoscopic or open abdominal hysterectomy.
 This is particularly the case when performing more challenging procedures like those involving excessive scaring.

 Potential benefits of a da Vinci approach include:

 - Less scarring